avrodrigues/myrcia_insitu_div/README.md

 In `data` you find all the data necessary to run the analysis and compute the diversity and stability metrics.
 In `script` you find the code for the analysis and figures.
-In `output` you find the output metrics used in the study. s In `fig` you find the figures and images used to produce the figures in the manuscript.
+In `output` you find the output metrics used in the study.
+In `fig` you find the figures and images used to produce the figures in the manuscript.